- Regional Cancer Services

 Your "home away from home".

-Murray House is a residence that provides safe comfortable accommodations for out of town patients receiving care at the Western Manitoba Cancer Centre.
-Murray House is located one block from the Western Manitoba Cancer Centre.
+Murray House is a residence that provides safe comfortable accommodations for out of town patients receiving care at the Western Manitoba Cancer Centre or at the Brandon health Centre- both located one block south.

-You are responsible for your own medications and care.
+Your comfort and safety is our main concern.
+As Murray House is not a medical facility, a caregiver is required to stay with you if you are unable to care for yourself.
 If you require the support of medical equipment, you must provide that information when booking is confirmed.
 This is to allow for an electrical safety check.
-Containers of oxygen must be reported as well at this time.
+Please inform us if you use oxygen and require storage of oxygen canisters.

 A referral is required to stay at Murray House.
-Contact any of the staff listed below for further information.
+Please contact PMH Navigation Services for referral information.

 Once a referral form has been filled out you will receive a call regarding your booking confirmation and how to pay for your room.